ilkinnezer1/crud-operation/README.md

-# Simple CRUD Operation with go
+# Simple CRUD Operation with GO
 Here the main case is to gather some packages togehter and working with them.
 I tested with postman and worked without any problem.